MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 ## Optional: Find your codespace

-This section will demonstrate how your code is (temporarily) running and persisted short-term in a Codespace.
+This section demonstrates how your code is (temporarily) running and persisted short-term in a Codespace.
 If you plan on continuing to work on the code, you should publish the code to a new repository.

 1. Close all tabs related to this Quickstart article, or shut down your web browser entirely.

 2. Open your web browser and a new tab, and navigate to: [https://github.com/codespaces](https://github.com/codespaces)

 3. Near the bottom, you'l see a list of recent Codespaces.
-Look for the one you just created in a section titled "Owned by Azure-Samples".
+Look for the one you created in a section titled "Owned by Azure-Samples".

-4. Click the elipsis to the right of this Codespace to view a context menu.
+4. Select the ellipsis to the right of this Codespace to view a context menu.
 From here you can rename the codespace, publish to a new repository, change machine type, stop the codespace, and more.

 ## Optional: Publish a GitHub repository from Codespaces

 At this point, you have a Codespace, which is a container hosted by GitHub running your Visual Studio Code development environment with your new code generated from an azd template.
-However, the code is not stored into a GitHub repository.
+However, the code isn't stored into a GitHub repository.
 If you plan on continuing to work on the code, you should make that a priority.

 1. From the context menu for the codespace, select "Publish to a new repository".
 2. In the "Publish to a new repository" dialog, rename your new repo and choose whether you want it to be a public or private repo.
-Click "Create repository".
+Select "Create repository".
 3. After a few moments, the repository will be created and the code you generated earlier in this Quickstart will be pushed to the new repository.
-Click the "See repository" button to navigate to the new repo.
+Select the "See repository" button to navigate to the new repo.
-4. To re-open and continue editing code, click the green "< > Code" drop down, switch to the Codespaces tab, and click the name of the Codespace you were working on previously.
+4. To reopen and continue editing code, select the green "< > Code" drop-down, switch to the Codespaces tab, and select the name of the Codespace you were working on previously.
 You should now be returned to your Codespace Visual Studio Code development environment.
 5. Use the Source Control pane to create new branches and stage and commit new changes to your code.

 ## Troubleshooting

 If you see errors during `azd up`, try the following steps:

 - Run `azd down` to remove any resources that may have been created.
-Alternatively, you can delete the resource group that was created in the Azure Portal.
+Alternatively, you can delete the resource group that was created in the Azure portal.
-- Go to the Codespaces page for your GitHub account, find the Codespace created during this Quickstart, click the elipsis at the right and choose "Delete" from the context menu.
+- Go to the Codespaces page for your GitHub account, find the Codespace created during this Quickstart, select the ellipsis at the right and choose "Delete" from the context menu.
-- In the Azure Portal, search for Key Vaults.
+- In the Azure portal, search for Key Vaults.
 Select to *Manage deleted vaults*, choose your subscription, select all key vaults that contain the name *azdtest* or whatever you named your environment, and select *Purge*.
 - Retry the steps in this quickstart again.
 This time when prompted, choose a simpler name for your environment.
 Try a short name, lower-case letters, no numbers, no upper-case letters, no special characters.
 - When retrying the quickstart steps, choose a different location.